ghyoun/potato_films/README.md

 ###### Considerations

-This endpoint is priority because of recent FreshPotato partnerships.
-These partners offer film streaming services, and aggregate user viewing data to identify the most popular films.
-Partners will combine their data with data provided by the FreshPotatos API recommendation engine.
+This endpoint is priority because of recent a recent FreshPotato partnership.
+The partner offers a film streaming service, and aggregates user viewing data to identify popular films.
+The partner will combine their data with data provided by the FreshPotatos API recommendation engine.
 In the future, FreshPotatoes intends to invest more resources into building upon this endpoint.

 ###### List Recommendations